devium/kink/README.md

 ```

 ### Get Hetzner API key
-Create a new project on Hetzner Cloud and generate an API Token for it.
+Create a new project on Hetzner Cloud and generate an API token for it.
 Save that token for `secrets.yml`.

 ### Create `secrets.yml`
 Create a `secrets.yml` in `environments/{dev|prod}/group_vars/all/` and fill in the following values: